Volue-Public/energy-smp-docs/docs/mesh/rest-api/api-documentation.md

 ### `POST /api/v1/ReadTimeSeriesValuesMulti`

-*Read time series values from mesh for a list of specific time series.
-The values can be transformed to a different resolution and time zone then the values stored in Mesh.*
+*Read time series values from Mesh for a list of specific time series.
+The values can be transformed to a different resolution and time zone than the values stored in Mesh.*

 POST /api/v1/ReadTimeSeriesValuesMulti
 {